Mamoutou Touré

 Mamoutou Touré (born 1 July 1957) is a Malian football administrator who is a member of the FIFA Council in 2021.
 He has also been the president of the Malian Football Federation since August 2019.

+In August 2023, he was arrested on suspicion of embezzlement of public funds and remanded in custody.
+That same month, he was re-elected as the president of the Malian football federation despite being in prison awaiting trial.